carbon-language/carbon-lang/clang/docs/ControlFlowIntegrity.rst

 allowing developers to enable them in release builds.

 To enable Clang's available CFI schemes, use the flag ``-fsanitize=cfi``.
-As currently implemented, CFI relies on link-time optimization (LTO); so it is required to specify ``-flto``, and the linker used must support LTO, for example via the `gold plugin`_.
+As currently implemented, all of Clang's CFI schemes (``cfi-vcall``, ``cfi-derived-cast``, ``cfi-unrelated-cast``, ``cfi-nvcall``, ``cfi-icall``) rely on link-time optimization (LTO); so it is required to specify ``-flto``, and the linker used must support LTO, for example via the `gold plugin`_.
 To allow the checks to be implemented efficiently, the program must be structured such that certain object files are compiled with CFI enabled, and are statically linked into the program.
 This may preclude the use of shared libraries in some cases.

 Clang currently implements forward-edge CFI for member function calls and bad cast checking.
 More schemes are under development.